Observing Ghost Month

 Remember: Have a strong faith that you will receive the blessing you are searching for!

 For those attending the ceremony in person are encouraged to follow the tradition by bringing offerings of food to the temple on the last day of rites, the seventh FULL Moon of the year (Wednesday, August 17 at 7 pm).

 Modern western society does not teach people to respect and honor parents, nor to take care of them in their old age.

-If you wish to practice according to the strict discipline outlined in the Ullambana sutra, bring food (not necessary to offer money) offerings to the temple on Wednesday, August 17, 2016 and…
+If you wish to practice according to the strict discipline outlined in the Ullambana sutra, bring food (not necessary to offer money) offerings to the temple on the last day of the “Homage to Ancestors” Rite and…

 “They should vow to cause the length of life of the present father and mother to reach a hundred years without illness, without suffering, afflictions, or worries, and also vow to cause seven generations of fathers and mothers to leave the sufferings of the hungry ghosts, to be born among men and gods, and to have blessings and bliss without limit. “